OPEnSLab-OSU/Loom/ReadMe_Contributing.md

 ### Templates

 If possible, use one of our provided templates to start your module to maintain consistency and make it clear what you need to implement.
 The class [hierarchy graph](http://web.engr.oregonstate.edu/~goertzel/Loom_documentation/inherits.html) in the documentation may be useful for determining where in the inheritance tree your module fits.
-Pick the best match to your module from the following templates (which can be found in /Loom/Templates):
+Pick the best match to your module from the following templates (which can be found in the library under /Loom/Templates or on [GitHub](https://github.com/OPEnSLab-OSU/Loom/tree/master/Templates)):

 - Module
 - Sensor